gabrielajamhour/Supermarket-Pricing-Dashboard/README.md

 ### 🎯 Objective

-The main objective of the project is to:

-> Analyze pricing strategies and competitive positioning across major supermarket chains, combining data analysis with business-oriented insights.
+The main objective of the project is to analyze pricing strategies and competitive positioning across major supermarket chains, combining data analysis with business-oriented insights.

 ### 🏪 Competitive Set